ocelot-inc/ocelotgui/README.md

 Version 0.7.0

-This is Ocelot GUI (ocelotgui), a database client.
+The Ocelot GUI (ocelotgui), a database client, allows users to connect to a MySQL or MariaDB DBMS server, enter SQL statements, and receive results.
+Some of its features are: syntax highlighting, user-settable colors and fonts for each part of the screen, result-set displays with multi-line rows and resizable columns, and a debugger.

 Copyright (c) 2014, Ocelot Computer Services Inc.
 All rights reserved.